| Characteristics | Description | |

 | C16 | DT hosting/deployment | The Incubator DT is deployed locally on a LAN. |

-| C17 | Insights and decision making | dashboard_viz real_time_viz: 3D visualization of the current state anomaly_warning: anomaly detection dashboard: dashboard visualization of the current state and historical data heater_state_estimation: state estimation of the heater what_if_sim_results: what-if analysis for future behavior under different controller configurations controller_control: control policy updates to the PT commands |
+| C17 | Insights and decision making | dashboard_viz anomaly_warning: anomaly detection real_time_viz: 3D visualization of the current state dashboard: dashboard visualization of the current state and historical data heater_state_estimation: state estimation of the heater what_if_sim_results: what-if analysis for future behavior under different controller configurations controller_control: control policy updates to the PT commands |

 | C18 | Horizontal integration | There is horizontal integration with the micro-services of the Incubator DT.
 The DT is able to exchange information with other information systems over RabbitMQ. |